 2. Mosquito bite relief: Honey's anti-inflammatory properties make it a good option to help reduce the itch and irritation of mosquito bites.

-3. It's an immune booster: Honey is chock full of polyphenols, a type of antioxidant that helps to protect cells from free radical damage.
+3. Boosts immunity: Honey is chock full of polyphenols, a type of antioxidant that helps to protect cells from free radical damage.
 It can also contribute to heart health as well as protect against cancer.

 4. Digestive aid: In a 2006 study published in BMC Complementary and Alternative Medicine, researchers found that substituting honey for sugar in processed foods improved the gut microflora of male mice.